OnsenUI/onsen.io/src/documents/guide/faq.html.md

     <link rel="stylesheet" href="lib/onsen/css/font_awesome/css/font-awesome.min.css">

-Please refer to the Icons page for how to display and name icons.
+Please refer to the <a href="/guide/icon.html">Icons</a> page for how to display and name icons.

 ----